 Altamira Fine Art Jackson is pleased to announce Duke Beardsley as our featured artist and show during the 2017 Jackson Hole Fall Arts Festival.
-The show opens September 4 and goes through the 23rd.
+The show opens September 4 and runs through September 23rd.

-Join us Friday evening, September 8th for the Artist Reception during Palettes and Palates, the popular festival kick off event, 5-8pm.
+Join us Friday evening, September 8th for the Artist Reception during Palettes and Palates, the popular festival kick off event from 5-8pm.
 Meet the Artist and enjoy wine and small plates from our neighboring restaurant, "Teton Tiger".